 Do you have to have a registered agent for an LLC in North Carolina?

 Registered agents are a must for any formal business in North Carolina.
 So whether you have an LLC, LLP, or corporation, you need to designate a registered agent for state correspondence.
-If you’re not sure what a registered agent’s role is and do you need one, read our article on What is a Registered Agent?
+If you’re not sure what a registered agent’s role is and do you need one, read our article What is a Registered Agent?
 Be Your Own or Hire a Service to help your company operate smoothly.

 What is the responsibility of a registered agent?

 Registered agents ensure that critical legal and other documents, such as subpoenas or regulatory notices, are delivered to you without any delay.
 They help your business remain compliant and up-to-date by delivering all necessary paperwork.
-They are responsible for accepting official correspondence on behalf of the company, such as tax forms, legal notices, and business mails.
+They are responsible for accepting official correspondence on behalf of the company, such as tax forms, legal notices, and business emails.

 Aisha Noreen is an owner of a small business with more than 9 years of experience in the marketing industry.
 With the wisdom of an old soul, she always seeks innovation and mind-blowing ROI techniques.
 Her unique approach helped many small businesses thrive and she can surprise you in many ways as well.
 Believe it or not, her energy, passion, and creativity are contagious enough to transform your business and take it to another level.